 That huge crowd of people loading onto the boat had to make way for all the busses and trucks and me loading up in the car deck.
 I had taken off my gear by this point and strapped it to the back on top of my bag, but it was really surreal because every man woman and child was staring at me.
-I would have felt like a movie star if there were more applause and screaming but as it was I just felt a little uncomfortable.
-As usual however, once their initial curiosity wears off and they stop staring.
+I would have felt like a movie star if there were applause but as it was I just felt uncomfortable being the center of attention.
+As usual however, their initial curiosity wore off and they stopped staring.

 Once I got on the boat there was another hour long wait as we waited for them to secure everything and head out toward Lipatan Mindanao.
 Out in the water was a bunch of kids with swimming goggles and flippers made out of wood asking people to throw pesos overboard and they’d dive for them.
 It was pretty entertaining and helped the time pass by more quickly.

-Our boat finally left port and I found the only other white guy on the ship and started talking to him.
-Matt turned out to be a good guy and we talked for the whole trip about travelling in the Philippines.
-He’s also here for a few months but he’s backpacking.
-He also came from Cambodia, Laos, Thailand, and has been traveling for more than 6 months.
+Our boat finally left port and I found the only other white guy on the ship and started talking to him the entire ride about travelling in the Philippines.
+He’s backpacking here for a few months.
+He came from Cambodia, Laos, Thailand, and has been traveling for more than 6 months.
 Because we would arrive around 11pm, we were both wondering what we’d do for accommodations in Surigao, about 20km from Lipatan.
 We decided that whoever found a decent place would text the other person.
 I was first to arrive in Surigao but the first two places I went to had live bands playing directly underneath the rooms and the third was completely full.
-He texted me and said he found a 2 bed room for 1100 php so we shared that for the night.
+He texted me and said he found a 2 bed room for ₱1100 so we shared that for the night.

 The next day we went our separate ways but since he and I both were headed to Davao we decided to stay in touch.
 He took a bus and I took my bike along the coast, opting to make a 2 or 3 day trip out of it.
 My goal was San Francisco (not THAT one) by way of Tandag.
-I thought the road from Surigao to Tandag would be great because the map showed the road as a nice, thick line.
-I also thought the road from Tandag to San Francisco would be sketchy because the road was represented with a itty bitty line.
+I thought the road from Surigao to Tandag would be great because the map showed the road as a highway.
+I also thought the road from Tandag to San Francisco would be sketchy because the road was represented as a road.
 I was wrong, the opposite was true actually.
-To Tandag the road was awful, like the road high above my parent’s cabin in Fairview.
+The road to Tandag was rough, but fun on the motorcycle.

 I was thinking as I started out that morning that, while it was beautiful, I was getting kind of tired of the same roads in the same countryside.
 Going the route I did was a nice change of pace.
 The road was a lot of fun and the view was gorgeous, but it took me twice as long as I expected to get to Tandag, averaging maybe 30 km/h.